Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 All three tracking methods introduced above (Monocular RGB, Stereo RGB, and Depth) were enhanced by leveraging statistical head priors.
 These priors provide two key advantages in the context of TMS.
 First, they help regularize the template facial estimation by leveraging prior knowledge of the human head shape~\cite{ploumpis2020towards,booth20163d}.
 Second, they provide a complete head representation, allowing us to track any target point on the face or scalp~\cite{ploumpis2020towards, schlesinger2024scalp,schlesinger2023automatic,dai20173d}.

 The PHM was constructed by fitting a three-dimensional morphable model (3DMM) called the Universal Head Model (UHM)~\cite{ploumpis2020towards, ploumpis2019combining} to a set of face scan point clouds.
 The UHM is a statistical model with a fine-detailed and complete representation of the human head structure, encompassing a broad range of subject variations.
-It has been annotated with the 68 Multi-PIE (pose, illumination, and expression) facial landmarks established by Gross et al.~\cite{gross2010multi} and commonly used by the Dlib library, and with the International 10--20 System neurocranial landmarks~\cite{jasper1958ten}.
+It has been annotated with the 68 Multi-PIE facial landmarks~\cite{gross2010multi} and commonly used by the Dlib library~\cite{king2009dlib}.
+In our previous work~\cite{schlesinger2024scalp}, we have also annotated it with the International 10--20 System neurocranial landmarks~\cite{jasper1958ten}.

 The creation of the PHM for each subject involved a two-stage process.
-First, we created a personalized facial template as described in Section~\ref{subsubsec:depth_tracking} and illustrated in Figure~\ref{fig:depth_tracking}.
-Subsequently, we fitted the UHM model to this facial template by jointly optimizing a transformation and the model's coefficients, as described in detail in our previous work~\cite{schlesinger2024scalp}.
-The result is a personalized and regularized complete facial and head representation $\mathcal{X}^{PHM}$ as illustrated in Figure~\ref{fig:phm}.
+First, we created a personalized facial template as described in Section~\ref{subsubsec:depth_tracking}.
+Subsequently, we fitted the UHM model to this facial template by jointly optimizing a transformation and the model's coefficients, as described in Appendix~\ref{supp:subsec:3DMM_fit} and our previous work~\cite{schlesinger2024scalp}.
+The result is a personalized and regularized complete facial and head representation $\mathcal{X}^{PHM}$, as illustrated in Fig.~\ref{fig:phm}.

 With this PHM, we implemented a second version of each of the three approaches described before (Monocular RGB, Stereo RGB, and Depth), where the PHM now defines the reference facial geometry.
-Monocular RGB + PHM is defined by modifying Equation~\ref{eq:monocular_view} to use the position of the keypoints from the PHM instead of MediaPipe.
-Similarly, Stereo RGB + PHM is defined by modifying Equation~\ref{eq:stereo_face_registration} to replace the MediaPipe keypoints $X^{\text{template}}$ with the PHM ones.
-Finally, Depth + PHM is defined by modifying Equation~\ref{eq:depth_face_registration} to use the PHM point cloud $\mathcal{X}^{PHM}$ as $\mathcal{X}^{\text{template}}$.
+Monocular RGB + PHM is defined by modifying~\eqref{eq:monocular_view} to use the position of the keypoints from the PHM instead of MediaPipe.
+Similarly, Stereo RGB + PHM is defined by modifying~\eqref{eq:stereo_face_registration} to replace the MediaPipe keypoints $X^{\text{template}}$ with the PHM ones.
+Finally, Depth + PHM is defined by modifying~\eqref{eq:depth_face_registration} to use the PHM point cloud $\mathcal{X}^{PHM}$ as $\mathcal{X}^{\text{template}}$.